Biden says he’s serious about pursuing prisoner exchange for WSJ reporter held in Russia

 Speaking at a news conference in Helsinki, Finland, Biden made clear that the U.S. is interested.

-“I’m serious on a prisoner exchange,” said Biden, who was concluding a four-day visit to Europe that took him to the UK, Lithuania and Finland.
+“I’m serious on a prisoner exchange,” said Biden, who was concluding a five-day visit to Europe that took him to the UK, Lithuania and Finland.
 “And I’m serious about doing all we can to free Americans being illegally held in Russia or anywhere else for that matter, and that process is underway.”

 Gershkovich was arrested on espionage charges in the city of Yekaterinburg while on a reporting trip.
 He is being held at Moscow’s Lefortovo prison, notorious for its harsh conditions.
 A Moscow court recently upheld a ruling to keep him in custody until Aug.
 30.